redbadger/website-honestly/README.md

 The tag manager is setup for each page during the `makeApp` step

-The rational for using google tag manager is that individual events can be setup and tracked without dev support, thus removing a bottleneck for the marketing and analytics team.
+The rational for using google tag manager is that individual events can be setup and tracked without dev support.

 ## Blog